 1954 - The Old Kronenberg Church becomes three churches.
 St. Therese, St. Anne, and St. Joseph the Worker.
 Fr.
 Jerome Schmitz is founder of all three parishes.

-1955 – 10 acres and a large house are purchased for St. Joseph the Worker parish.
+1955 – Ten acres and a large house are purchased for St. Joseph the Worker parish.
 Two classrooms, a sanctuary and a breezeway are constructed in time for school in September.
-Three grades are established with 53 students.
+Three grades are established with fifty-three students.
 The Altar Guild is formed; their first president is Kay Stout.
 The parish of St. Joseph the Worker is officially founded with 821 families.

 1957 - In the summer of 1957, an auditorium church with two classrooms is added to the original building.
 School advances one grade each year.
 In September, Fr.
 Gimpl joins Fr.
 Schmitz as pastor.

 1959 - Fr.
 Donald Denman is appointed as Pastor of St. Joseph Parish with Fr.
 James Dieringer as his assistant.
 During the school year, Fr.
 Paul Parrington resides at St. Joseph the Worker.